AbdelStark/askeladd/README.md

 The user CLI binary will submit a proving request to the Nostr network.
 The prover agent will generate a proof for the request and publish it to the Nostr network.
 The user CLI binary will be able to verify the proof.

+## Askeladd DVM Marketplace

+See the [Askeladd DVM Marketplace](https://github.com/AbdelStark/askeladd-dvm-marketplace) for more information.

+This requires to build the STWO WASM bindings and to copy the generated artifacts.

+Go to [crates/stwo_wasm](crates/stwo_wasm) and run `wasm-pack build --target web` to build the STWO WASM bindings.

+Then copy the generated `pkg` directory to [askeladd-dvm-marketplace/src/](askeladd-dvm-marketplace/src/).

 ## 🤝 Contributing

 We love contributions!
 If you have ideas for improvements or find any issues, please open an issue or submit a pull request.